Overview

 Wawapek was once part of a 600-plus acre estate owned by the de Forest family that empassed the Wawapek Farm.
 In 2006, the heirs of Robert Weeks de Forest, a lawyer and philanthropist, expressed interest in having part of the property preserved.
 In partnership with the Town of Huntington, Suffolk County, New York State, The Conservation Fund, The Nature Conservancy and 358 private donors, the Land Alliance was able to acquire and permanently protect this environmentally significant property in 2015.
 This was the first time in Suffolk County that a private organization shared title with the county.

-Wawapek Preserve Updates
+Wawapek Updates

 Have you visited Wawapek lately?
-If not, there are wonderful new things to see like
+If not, there are wonderful new things to see like:

 • the pollinator gardens at the entrance